How to Read Course Descriptions

 INFO 4407 Database Design and Implementation: 3 semester hours.

 Covers multi-user relational database management systems, stored procedures, SQL, transaction processing, etc. The course emphasizes Secure Software Design, which includes secure design elements, software architecture, secure design review, and threat modeling.
-PREREQ: INFO 3307 and either INFO 1182 or CS 1182.
+PREREQ: INFO 3307 and INFO 1182.
 D

 INFO 4411 Intermediate Information Assurance: 3 semester hours.